Home

 "Love Story" ....
 Ellie Madison (1 episode, 1973)

-- The Youngest Lovers (1973) TV Episode ....
+- The Youngest Lovers (1973) TV episode ....
 Ellie Madison

 "The New Perry Mason" ....
 Hildy Haynes (1 episode, 1973)

-- The Case of the Deadly Deeds (1973) TV Episode ....
+- The Case of the Deadly Deeds (1973) TV episode ....
 Hildy Haynes

-"The Addams Family" (1973) TV Series (voice) ....
-Pugsly Addams
+"The Addams Family" (1973) TV series ....
+Pugsly Addams (unknown episodes)

 One Little Indian (1973) ....
-Martha McIver
+Martha

 "Kung Fu" ....
 Alethea Patricia Ingram (1 episode, 1973)

-- Alethea (1973) TV Episode ....
+- Alethea (1973) TV episode ....
 Alethea Patricia Ingram

 Tom Sawyer (1973) ....
 Becky Thatcher